4W4I5/Semester-4-Notes/CNET/FINALS Prep/CNET QUICK NOTES.md

 			- Uses a switch table
 			- Filtering is where the switch determines to drop the packet or forward it to the host its meant for
 			- Forwarding is where the switch determines the host to send the frame to and sends it
+		- Router VS Switch
+			- Both are Store&Forward
+				- They examine their respective layers i.e a switch will examine the link layer and the router will examine the network layer
+			- Both use forwarding tables
+				- Routers compute theirs using routing algos, IP addresses while switches use self-learning, broadcasts
 - Ethernet Topologies
 	- Bus
 	- Star